ernest-bruce/human-internet/humanity/humanity.md

 · this means that personal·data is centrally controlled and managed by its owner (you, your business) but the means thru which it is stored, retrieved, processed, and disposed of is federated among a set of entities chosen by the owner
 · among these entities is **Peoples**, a platform that aims at giving Facebook, Google, Apple, Amazon, and other internet behemoths real competition through open·source, open·standards, transparency, honor, responsibility, and accountability, things that do not exist in the internet (and in business in general) today
-· there is not a single entity operating on the internet today that can claim to rightly posses and exhibit all those attributes
+· there is not a single entity operating in the internet today who can claim to rightly posses and exhibit all those attributes
-· **Peoples·Foundation** is the nonprofit organization whose main goal is to fund Peoples’ operations and promote the development and operation of the *next-generation internet*
+· **Peoples·Foundation** is the nonprofit organization whose main goal is to fund Peoples operations and promote the development and adoption of the *next-generation internet*

 there are other projects, similar to Peoples, that strive to bring us personal·data centralization
 · one of them is **[MesInfos][MesInfos]** (MyData)
 · other companies, platforms, and organizations with the capability of giving the behemoths real competition are **[System76,][System76]** **[UBPorts,][UBPorts]** and **[RISC-V Foundation][risc·v·foundation]**
 · however, they operate separately, without single overarching vision informing their activities
 · the behemoths have the luxury of exercising their power under a single vision
-· to marshal the considerable resources and to inspire the experienced engineers, scientists, technologists, anthropologists, psychologists, doctors, and advocates needed to give humanity a real alternative to the behemoths, these up and coming platforms must operate under a strong common vision, policies, and rules, to ensure that the next evolution of humanity’s digital life is geared for, accountable to, and in the best interest of *people*
+· to marshal the considerable resources—to inspire the experienced engineers, scientists, technologists, anthropologists, psychologists, doctors, and advocates—needed to give humanity a real alternative to the behemoths, these up and coming platforms must operate under a strong common vision, policies, and rules, to ensure that the next evolution of humanity’s digital life is geared for, accountable to, and in the best interest of *people*

-no one company shall have exclusive control over the data·models and algorithms used to manipulate personal·data
+no one company shall have exclusive control over the infrastructure used to manipulate personal·data
-· the models and essential methods for processing personal·data shall be open and usable by any **data·manager** (an entity who controls personal·data)
+· the data·models and algorithms used to store and process personal·data must be open and usable by any **data·administrator** (an entity who manages personal·data on behalf of the data·owner)
 · in fact, this is how the next-generation internet ensures the security and safety of personal·information
-· data·loss and data·corruption problems will be drastically reduced or eliminated by exposing the formats of the data and the methods that manipulate it to the public
+· data·loss and data·corruption problems are drastically reduced or eliminated by exposing the formats of the data and the methods that manipulate it to the public
-· anybody, everybody is able to view the specifications and analyze the source·code that implements them to ensure that they are work correctly (do not damage data), operate securely (protect data from unauthorized access), and ensure the safety of the data they manipulate
+· anybody, everybody is able to view the specifications and analyze the source·code that implements them to ensure that they work correctly (do not damage data), operate securely (protect data from unauthorized access), and ensure the safety of the data they manipulate

 organizations like Peoples will use the open·source software that defines the next-generation internet to manipulate all personal·information
 · this means that any company can manage your personal·data